databricks-solutions/power-bi-on-databricks-quickstarts/14. Data Source Default Max Connections/README.md

 You can find more information on how **Data Source Default Max Connections** impacts Power BI query parallelization [here](https://learn.microsoft.com/en-us/power-bi/guidance/directquery-model-guidance#optimize-model-design).
 Please note that the maximum effective value of **Data Source Default Max Connections** is subject for [Power BI SKU limitations](https://learn.microsoft.com/en-us/fabric/enterprise/powerbi/service-premium-what-is#semantic-model-sku-limitation).

+> [!IMPORTANT]
+> Please note that **Data Source Default Max Connections** and **Max Parallelism Per Query** settings work differently.
+> - **Max Parallelism Per Query** manages how many SQL queries generated for a single DAX-query (a single visual) can be triggered concurrently.
+> - **Data Source Default Max Connections** manages how many SQL queries in total can be triggered concurrently by a semantic model.
+This includes all SQL queries generated for all all users for all DAX-queries (all visuals).

 ## Power BI template